Noche de Entierro (Nuestro Amor): Lyrics

-"Noche de Entierro" is a love song, who talks about a man who doesn't want to be with his girlfriend anymore, because she apparently prefers to be in love with another man.
-It also has a sexual theme, because near the end of the song Wisin says that one year later their separation, he want to have a "night of bury" (casual sex).
+"Noche de Entierro" is a break-up song that talks about a man who doesn't want to be with his girlfriend anymore because she apparently prefers to be in love with another man.
+It also has a sexual theme, because near the end of the song Wisin says that one year after their separation, he wantss to have a "night of bur[ing]" (casual sex).
 The entire song was written and composed by the prestigious reggaeton composer Wise, who also wrote the previous Luny Tunes' hit "Mayor Que Yo".